Projects // Profile // Process // Book // Us

 Coral Footings

-Cultural installations produce significant quantities of construction waste that goes into landfills.
-MODU’s installation projects are designed to be recycled or upcycled from the outset.
-In Miami, a steel structure was left unpainted for recycling, while concrete footings were donated for an artificial reef program.
+Public installations typically generate significant amounts of construction waste, which ends up in landfills.
+However, they can be designed for recycling or reuse from the outset.
+In Miami, a steel structure was left unpainted to facilitate recycling, while concrete footings were donated to an artificial reef program.

-The footings were cast with a network of holes for future marine life, as well as concrete textures specified for coral growth.
-After the project’s de-installation, footings were lowered to the seabed as part of extensive artificial reef construction.
-The structures show the opportunities of multi-species design thinking.
+The footings were cast with a network of holes for future marine life and concrete textures specifically designed to promote coral growth.
+After de-installation, the footings were lowered to the seabed to form the artificial reef.

 More information here